 So you’ve decided you might want to start seriously saving for your first home.
 It can feel overwhelming as it’s a long term lifestyle change.
 But don’t worry – we’ll start out easy.

-This first guide will help you assess your spending, get some quick wins and forge some money saving habits that you’ll barely even notice the difference in your lifestyle.
+This first guide will help you assess your spending, get some quick wins and forge some money saving habits that are so small you’ll barely even notice the difference in your lifestyle.

 Once you’re comfortable with saving, and know what your goals are, you can move on to the second guide in the series: Sacrificing to Save